jadu/pulsar/docs/01_Getting_started/02_Developing_with_pulsar.md

 * The Sass files are in `/stylesheets`
 * The compiled CSS files are in `/css` (don't make any changes here)

+## Pre-commit checks

+There's a task you must run before comitting changes to the repository:

+`grunt precommit`

+This will perform the following checks, if any of them fail you must resolve the issue before comitting.

+ * Check all js, css, scss, twig files use spaces instead of hard-tabs